 Basically, just like Uber, you will now be giving local taxi players an option to use YOUR app as their own fleet management system.
 There couldn’t be anything better than this, because you get the advantage of earning a commission across the board no matter which company is chosen for the ride.
 Make sure that your app gets the right kind of publicity.
 If different taxi companies use your application as their own ride management system, they will also stand to earn much more because:

-- They will be much more easily accessible by the people when they need them
+- They will be much more easily accessible to the people when they need them

 - Don’t have to spend on buying the application